 Thanks for posting your question.

-Do let me know in case you require any assistance regarding the documentation.
+Do let me know in case you require any further clarification.